Birch Bayh is a former member

-- The Equal Rights Amendment, which passed both Houses of Congress, but failed to be ratified by two-thirds of the states.
+Equal Rights Amendment, which passed both Houses of Congress, but failed to be ratified by three-fourths of the states.

-passed the House, and Bayh enlisted sixty Senate co-sponsors before the measure failed to gain the necessary two-thirds vote
+the House, and Bayh enlisted sixty Senate co-sponsors before the measure failed to gain the necessary two-thirds vote of the

-for women students & faculty.
-Prior to Bayh’s legislation, women students were denied equal opportunities under
+students & faculty.
+Prior to Bayh’s legislation, women students were denied equal opportunities under the law in

-the law in academics and sports: women students were routinely denied equal access to medical and law schools, veterinary
+academics and sports: women students were routinely denied equal access to medical and law schools, veterinary medicine, engineering

-medicine, engineering programs and the like; they received unequal scholarship assistance and were denied equal participation
+programs and the like; they received unequal scholarship assistance and were denied equal participation in sports.
+Similarly,

-in sports.
-Similarly, female faculty members were denied equal compensation and promotion.
-Today’s rise of women in
+female faculty members were denied equal compensation and promotion.
+Today’s rise of women in all academic disciplines

-and co-sponsor of the Bayh-Dole Act that enables universities and small businesses to gain ownership of federally-funded copyrights.
+of the Bayh-Dole Act that enables universities and small businesses to gain ownership of federally-funded copyrights.
+It has

-It has energized the free-enterprise system and has been called by The Economist “possibly the most inspired piece of
+energized the free-enterprise system and has been called by The Economist “possibly the most inspired piece of legislation

 Following devastating tornadoes in Indiana in 1965, Bayh provided landmark relief legislation